 After her surgery, Obadia was grateful to be able to have sensation in her breasts again, thanks to a nerve graft procedure.
 She could feel temperature changes and skin touch again.
 “It was life-changing.”

 Many women undergoing reconstructive surgery after breast cancer are surprised at how different their breasts feel, especially after implants.
 “It’s a far more complicated and longer process than most women realize.
 They don’t realize they’re signing up for a year’s worth of reconstruction,” explains Dr. Laura Howe-Martin, a psychiatrist and associate professor at UT Southwestern Medical Center.

-“Cancer is a lot more complicated than people think, so is reconstruction.”
+“Cancer is a lot more complicated than people think, so

 Good communication by the plastic surgeon is important.
 Reconstruction options are usually addressed around the time of mastectomy, but a variety of factors play into whether or not rebuilding the breasts will happen immediately.
 That provider-patient relationship plays a major role in how well a woman is able to come to a good place emotionally when facing reconstructive surgery.

 “That’s an absolute must,” explains Dr. Anne Wallace, director of the Comprehensive Breast Health Center and professor of plastic surgery at UC San Diego Health.
 “People come in with the expectation of everything being perfect, or the opposite — expectations of total disasters.
 The biggest thing at the beginning is to manage expectations.”